Dwork families and $\mathcal{D}$-modules: Introduction

-Dwork families were introduced by Dwork, especially the case $\XX_{w,\underline{1}}$, as a very interesting tool to understand the behaviour of the zeta function of a hypersurface defined over a finite field under a deformation (cf., for example, \cite{DwEstoc}).
+Dwork families were introduced by Dwork, especially the case $\cX_{w,\underline{1}}$, as a very interesting tool to understand the behaviour of the zeta function of a hypersurface defined over a finite field under a deformation (cf., for example, \cite{DwEstoc}).
 Until the nineties, the most important contributions to the knowledge of this families were due to Katz, in \cite{Ka70, KaSommes}, where respectively, he studied the differential equation satisfied by the class of the form generating the middle Gauss-Manin cohomology and showed the very interesting relation between that cohomology in the $\ell$-adic context and the $L$-function of generalized Kloosterman sums.
-For more information about the origins, see the historical introduction of \cite{KaAnother}.
+For more information about the origins of the work with Dwork families, see the historical introduction of \cite{KaAnother}.

-Since that discovery, very few was done with them until the incursion of mirror symmetry.
-Some Dwork families were a nice example of Calabi-Yau manifolds and turned out to be of interest to physicists working in that field (cf. \cite{CDR}).
-Because of this new interest on them, many rediscovered Dwork families as a good tool to deal with other problems.
-We can cite, for instance, \cite{DouSab}, studying the quantum cohomology of weighted $n$-dimensional projective spaces or \cite{HST}, tackling the Sato-Tate conjecture in great generality, among other impressive results.
+Since that discovery, very little was done with Dwork families until the introduction of mirror symmetry.
+Some of such families were a nice example of Calabi-Yau manifolds and turned out to be of interest to physicists working in that field (cf. \cite{CDR}).
+Because of this new interest on them, many author rediscovered Dwork families as a good tool to deal with other problems.
+We can cite, for instance, \cite{DouSab}, studying the quantum cohomology of weighted $n$-dimensional projective spaces or \cite{HST}, tackling the Sato-Tate conjecture in generality, among other results.

-The problem of calculating some part of the Gauss-Manin cohomology of the Dwork family $\XXn$ or the whole of it has been also quite addressed.
-We can classify the diverse works by its arithmetical setting and its way of attacking the problem.
-From the $\ell$-adic point of view, in \cite{KaAnother} all the cohomology of $\XXn$ is computed by using all the power of the étale machinery.
-The same techniques are used in \cite{RW}, as a way to find the moment zeta functions for the original Dwork family and its quotient.
+The problem of calculating some part of the Gauss-Manin cohomologies of the Dwork family $\cXn$ or the whole of it has been also addressed.
+We can classify the diverse works dealing with such problem by its arithmetical setting and its way of attacking the problem.
+From the $\ell$-adic point of view, in \cite{KaAnother} all the cohomologies of $\cXn$ are computed by using all the power of the étale machinery.
+The same techniques are used in \cite{RW}, as a way to find the moment zeta functions for the original Dwork family and its quotient under the action of certain group of automorphisms.
 These works are quite complete and make the most of the $\ell$-adic approach.